An expat’s guide to the Indonesian tax system

 • Annual Individual Income Tax

-For individual taxpayers, the monthly tax payment deadline is usually by the 15th of the following month and monthly submission of all necessary reports should be no later than the 20th of the following month.
-For annual filing, the deadline is at the end of the 3rd month after the tax year ends.
+For individual taxpayers, the monthly tax payment deadline is usually by the 15th of the following month.
+Monthly submission of all necessary reports should be no later than the 20th of the following month.
+For annual filing, the deadline is at the end of the 4th month after the tax year ends.

-Do keep track of important tax payment dates in Indonesia as late payments may incur interest penalties starting at 2 percent monthly and it can go all the way up to 48 percent.
+Keep track of important tax payment dates in Indonesia, as late payments may incur interest penalties starting at 2 per cent monthly and can go up to 48 per cent.

 The tax identification number (NPWP)

-One of the most important things you must do before you file your taxes is obtain your NPWP or your tax identification number.
+One of the most important things you must do before you file your taxes is to obtain your NPWP* or tax identification number.

-All resident individuals in Indonesia are required to have this and the same rule applies to expat residents in the country.
+All resident individuals in Indonesia are required to have this; the same rule applies to expat residents.

-Once you’ve received your own NPWP from the tax office, you will be able to pay your monthly income taxes, file annual tax returns and more.
+Once you’ve received your NPWP from the tax office, you can pay your monthly income taxes, file annual tax returns, and more.
 Some other activities that require an NPWP in Indonesia include:

 • Obtaining a driver’s license